rsmmr/hilti/doc/binpac/bro/index.rst

     - ``parse with <unit>`` links the new analyzer with the BinPAC++
       grammar: ``<unit>`` is the fully-qualified name of the unit we want to use as the top-level entry point for parsing.
-When specified as here, the unit will be used for both originator- and responder-side traffic.
-One case use different ones for each side by specifying ``parse originator with <orig-unit>`` and ``parse responder with <resp-unit>``, respectively.
+When specified the way we do here, the unit will be used for both originator- and responder-side traffic.
+One can use different units for each side by specifying ``parse originator with
+      <orig-unit>`` and ``parse responder with <resp-unit>``,
+      respectively.

     - ``port <port>`` defines the well-known port for the analyzer;
       this translates into registering the port with Bro's analyzer framework at runtime.
-This is optional, as usual analyzers can also be activated via DPD signatures or even manually from script-land.
-One can also give multiple ``port`` specifications (but separately).
+This is optional; as usual analyzers can also be activated via DPD signatures or even manually from script-land.
+One can give multiple ``port`` specifications (but separately).

-    - ``replaces <analyzer>`` tells Bro that when this analyzer is activateed, it's replacing one of the built-in analyzers, giving by its name (again see ``bro -NN`` to get the names of all built-in analyzers).
+    - ``replaces <analyzer>`` tells Bro that when this analyzer is activateed, it's replacing one of the built-in analyzers, given by its name (see again ``bro -NN`` for the names of all built-in analyzers).
 This has two effects: First, the built-in one will be completely disabled at startup, and second in script-land Bro will use the name of the original analyzer in place of this one (e.g., so that in ``conn.log`` the service will show up as ``SSH``, not ``PAC2_SSH``).

 Events are defined by lines of the form ``<hook> -> event
 <name>(<parameters>)``.
 Let's break it down: